What is interpersonal skills?

 2. Relationship Management

 While establishing relationships is important, it’s just as important to manage them.
-This is a skill that you’ll come across in various jobs throughout your life.
+This is an excellent interpersonal skill that you’ll come across in various jobs throughout your life.
 Even at the beginning of your career, you’ll have to maintain your relationships at some level.
 The key to successfully managing your business relationships is to build trust, and respect for your managers and colleagues.

 3. Positive Attitude